ros-industrial/industrial_training/gh_pages/_source/demo3/Introduction-to-trajopt.md

 1) Be sure to build your project in Release mode.
 Using the command line this is `catkin build --cmake-args -DCMAKE_BUILD_TYPE=Release"` In Qt Creator, the build type option is under the projects tab.

 2) Set the Trajopt logging level higher than Info before optimization.
 Do this with `#include <trajopt_utils/logging.hpp>
-trajopt::gLogLevel = util::LevelWarn;'`
+trajopt::gLogLevel = util::LevelWarn;`

 3) Change optimization parameters.
 The parameters in BasicTrustRegionSQPParameters can effect both the speed with which the optimization converges and the point at which the optimization triggers as having converged.

+4) Change your problem.
+This may seem obvious, but sometimes constraints can be mutually exlusive.
+You can also have two very similar competing costs (this is one of TrajOpt's advantages).
+For example, a cartesian pose constraint that is out of the robot workspace would cause a failure.
+A cartesian pose cost that is in collision could slow down optimization.
+Be judicious about which terms are really necessary to be constraints and which ones could be costs.

 Notes
 -----